plang-psm/unit-conversion/README.md

 ![unit converter](https://user-images.githubusercontent.com/101952500/185811245-557afdc6-f90b-4494-a2b5-20211e116512.jpg)

 ## Description
 The Unit Converter was created as a training exercise to practice DOM manipulation and implement functionality using JavaScript.
-It has expanded to potentially providing other units such as area, weight, temperature and more.
+It has expanded to potentially providing other measuring units such as area, weight, temperature and more.
 This is currently in development.

 ## How to use
 * Enter a number in the input